CodeChameleon/flask-mailroom/README.md

 Running at [http://quiet-badlands-11848.herokuapp.com/donations/](http://quiet-badlands-11848.herokuapp.com/donations/).

-Updates to assignment:
+## Updates to original assignment:

-For optional item 1 I included added an error to display if either the donor does not exist or the number is not an integer.
+1. For optional item 1 I included added an error to display if either the donor does not exist or the amount is not an integer.

-I also included a success message to display on the donations list page after adding a donation.
+2. I included a success message to display on the donations list page after adding a donation.
 The donor name is carried in the query parameters.

 ## Your Task